Jack Baldschun

-Jack Edward Baldschun (born October 16, 1936) is an American former professional baseball player.
-He was a relief pitcher in Major League Baseball (MLB) for all or part of nine seasons (1961–67; 1969–70), for the Philadelphia Phillies, Cincinnati Reds and San Diego Padres.
+Jack Edward Baldschun (October 16, 1936 – June 6, 2023) was an American professional baseball pitcher.
+He was a relief pitcher in Major League Baseball (MLB) for all or part of nine seasons (1961–67; 1969–70), for the Philadelphia Phillies, Cincinnati Reds, and San Diego Padres.
 Baldschun threw and batted right-handed, and was listed as 6 ft 1 in tall, weighing 175 lb.

 Personal life

 Baldschun was a graduate of Greenville High School in his native Greenville, Ohio.
 He was originally signed by the Washington Senators out of Miami University in Oxford, Ohio, in 1956.
 Baldschun spent only one year in the Washington organization before he was acquired by Cincinnati and assigned to their Class C affiliate in Wausau, Wisconsin.
 In 1957, while playing minor league baseball for the Lumberjacks, he met his future wife, Charlotte Kolbe.
-They were married April 10, 1958 and had two children, Kim and Brad.
+They were married on April 10, 1958, and had two children, Kim and Brad.